Generic Name: filgrastim (fil-GRA-stim) (Injection route)

 This medicine may cause serious allergic reactions, including anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
 Tell your doctor right away if you or your child have a rash, itching skin, dizziness, lightheadedness, or fainting, swelling of the face, tongue, or throat, trouble breathing, or chest pain after you receive the medicine.

 Check with your doctor right away if you or your child are having pain in the upper left part of your stomach or at the tip of the left shoulder.
 This could be a symptom of a serious side effect with the spleen.

-Check with your doctor right away if you or your child develop fever, shortness of breath, chest pain or tightness, or trouble breathing.
+Check with your doctor right away if you or your child develop a fever, chest pain or tightness, or trouble breathing.
 These could be symptoms of a serious lung condition called acute respiratory distress syndrome (ARDS).

 This medicine may cause bleeding in the lungs.
 Check with your doctor right away if you or your child cough up blood or have blood in your sputum (spit).

 Check with your doctor right away if you or your child has black or tarry stools, bleeding gums, blood in the urine or stools, pinpoint red spots on the skin, or unusual bleeding or bruising after receiving this medicine.

 The needle cover of the prefilled syringe contains dry natural rubber (a derivative of latex).
 This may cause an allergic reaction in people who are sensitive to latex.
 Tell your doctor if you or your child have a latex allergy before you start using this medicine.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.